recursosdisenoes/recursos-diseno-es/obsidian/Herramientas de mapeado/Mapa de empatía (Empathy Map).md

 ## Para qué sirve
 Para (¡qué sorpresa!) ==empatizar== con los/as usuarios/as.
 Para entender mejor al cliente o público objetivo: personalidad, entorno, visión del mundo, necesidades y deseos...

+## Cuándo se usa
+On a large team, not everyone has the chance to talk to every user.
+Empathy Maps help synthesize your team’s collective knowledge about your users as a group, bringing you closer to a common understanding of who they are.
+You can use empathy mapping to refresh your team’s understanding before an important decision, or to quickly synthesize your data directly after an observation session.

+>Empathy Mapping is best treated as an ongoing activity.
+As your understanding grows and evolves, revisit the activity periodically.

+### En un Design Thinking
+1. Traes observaciones
+2. Preparas la actividad (el canvas)
+3. Capturas observaciones del equipo (individual)
+4. Clusterizar (en equipo)
+5. Playback (discuss)

 ## Cómo se hace
 Dedicar unos 30 minutos y hacerlo en grupo (...)